rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 return values.

-Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct's name, since those lifetimes are part of the struct's type.
+Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct’s name, since those lifetimes are part of the struct’s type.

-In method signatures inside the `impl` block, references might be tied to the lifetime of references in the struct's fields, or they might be independent.
-In addition, the lifetime elision rules often make it so that lifetime annotations aren't necessary in method signatures.
-Let's look at some examples using the struct named `ImportantExcerpt` that we defined in Listing 10-24.
+In method signatures inside the `impl` block, references might be tied to the lifetime of references in the struct’s fields, or they might be independent.
+In addition, the lifetime elision rules often make it so that lifetime annotations aren’t necessary in method signatures.
+Let’s look at some examples using the struct named `ImportantExcerpt` that we defined in Listing 10-24.

-First, here's a method named `level`.
+First, here’s a method named `level`.
 The only parameter is a reference to `self`, and the return value is just an `i32`, not a reference to anything:

 ```rust